Sxyz7/Ecotracker/README.md

 </p>

 <p align="center">
-  <a href="https://www.ecotrackerhub.eu/">🌐 Visit Website</a>
+  <a href="https://www.ecotrackerhub.eu/">Visit Website</a>
 </p>

 ---

 ## About the Project

-**EcoTracker Hub** is a web platform designed to encourage sustainable habits by allowing users to track eco-friendly actions and visualize their environmental impact.
+EcoTracker Hub is a web platform designed to encourage sustainable habits by allowing users to track eco-friendly actions and visualize their environmental impact.

 It transforms small daily actions into a meaningful and motivating digital experience.